 Barnaby Evans was commissioned to create the First Fire in 1994 in celebration of the tenth anniversary of First Night Providence, the city's New Year's Eve celebration.
 In 1996, he created Second Fire for the International Sculpture Conference.
 Those enchanted by his creations soon thereafter organized a fund-raising effort to support a permanent installation.
 The 1997 season featured 13 WaterFire events that attracted an estimated 350,000 people.
-The number of bonfires has increased (as of 2013, there are more than 80), and Providence residents and visitors will have an opportunity to see WaterFire during at least 11 full lightings during the 2013 season, which runs through November 9.
-The 2013 WaterFire schedule also features one partial lighting.
+The number of bonfires has increased (as of 2014, there are more than 80), and Providence residents and visitors will have an opportunity to see WaterFire during at least 11 full lightings during the 2014 season, which runs through November 29.
+The 2014 WaterFire schedule also features several partial lightings.
 Check the WaterFire Web site for updates, particularly if there is threatening weather.

 The flaming braziers are ignited shorty after sundown by volunteers who man boats stocked with additional wood supplies that are used to keep the fires burning until the wee hours--the musical accompaniment selected for each event by Evans plays until just after midnight.
 The fragrant mixture of pine, oak and cedar creates an intoxicating smoky perfume that wafts delicately off the water, and the carefully selected score harmonizes with the crackling fires, resonates off the river bridges and streams along the walkways in perfect concert with the flickering flames.

 From our vantagepoint overlooking the central core of the installation from the street above, we were able to see the torch runners arrive and climb aboard the boats.
 Another fine place to watch the enchantment is from a gondola on the river.
 Call La Gondola at 401-421-8877 well in advance to make reservations for a WaterFire evening.